How to Care for ‘Gollum’ Jade (Crassula Ovata)

 How Much Sunlight For Gollum Jade?

-Gollum jade succulents are native to Southern Africa where they grow best in morning sun followed by shade in the afternoon which protects them from intense heat.
+Gollum jade succulents are native to Southern Africa where they grow best in the morning sun followed by shade in the afternoon which protects them from intense heat.

 In their native habitat gollum jade often grows on rocky hillsides to avoid the full intensity of the sun all day.